Kyrobi/Cynagen/Files/FAQ.md

 ### How do I earn money?

+> You can earn money by:
+> 1. When you vote ($200)
-> Each time you vote, you will earn $200.
-Selling stuff on market can also get you money.
+> 2. Selling stuff on market.
 Access market via /shop or /market.
-Additionally, you can buy the donation package which will give you $1000.
+> 3. You can also buy the donation package which will give you $1000.

 ***